dgraph-io/dgraph/wiki/content/query-language/index.md

 <0x01> <name> "Adélaïde"@fr .
 ```

-To specify the language of the value to be returned from query `@lang1:lang2:lang3` notation is used.
-It is extension over RDF N-Quad syntax, and allows specifying multiple languages in order of preference.
-If value in given language is not found, next language from list is considered.
-If there are no values in any of specified languages, the value without specified language is returned.
-At last, if there is no value without language, value in ''some'' language is returned (this is implementation specific).

-{{% notice "note" %}}Languages preference list cannot be used in functions.{{% /notice %}}

 ### Batch mutations

 You can put multiple RDF lines into a single query to Dgraph.
 This is highly recommended.